 Another significant benefit of the POP model over the other two aforementioned mechanisms is that it improves security.
 The POW model is vulnerable to security issues, like “selfish mining attacks”, where an attacker tries to waste the computational resources of the competing miners by successfully mining a block and keeping it with themselves for as long as possible.
 Thus, preventing the timely addition of the verified block to the chain and limiting the ability to validate the verified block.
 Moreover, both the traditional models are more prone to other security concerns like denial of service attacks (DOS).
 This is where an attacker floods the nodes with traffic, hindering the normal functions of the network.
 Sybil attacks are another risk.
 This is where an attacker creates multiple nodes that behave maliciously and disrupts the standard order of operations.
 However, any network with a node or a junction point is prone to damages from these and other security attacks.
 POW and POS put more importance on the nodes than PoP; thus, the damage would be more critical in those cases.

 Traditional POW models can disincentivize the mining community as the network ages by introducing halving; of course, some see this as “value-adding” to the overall token price, but this is not a guarantee.
-Miner rewards are reduced by 50% once a halving stage is completed, which is a stark disadvantage to many new participants in the network.
 POS does not halve as the rewards are based on the share of transaction fees and no new units of cryptocurrency are produced, thus limiting the mining rewards as the share of transaction fees, which are also reduced as the pool of miners increases and respective mining power of each miner becomes lessened.

-The MXProtocol, which operates on POP, does not have halving or ever be introduced to.
-However, to ensure the longevity of the miner returns, a wholly novel and state-of-the-art concept was introduced as “Miner Health for those who are actively contributing to the network’s global expansion.
+The MXProtocol, which operates on POP, does not have halving and won’t enter into a halving framework.
+The key to MXC and the M2 Pro hardware is to ensure the longevity of the network, thus a wholly novel and state-of-the-art concept was introduced: “Miner Health” for those who are actively contributing to the network’s global expansion.

-Miner health is an interactive user-focused model, empowering miners with 100% control and the flexibility for the very first time to choose their own mining rate, according to their ease and comfortability.
-With miner health, the miner is in control of their aspects of earning; this is an added level of decentralization, meaning your miner, your mining, depends solely on your participation, not participation from the others in the network.
+Miner health is an interactive user-focused model, empowering miners with 100% control and the flexibility for the very first time to largely choose their own participative score, according to their ease and comfortability.
+With miner health, the miner is in control of their aspects of earning; this is an added level of decentralization, meaning your miner and your mining status, depends solely on your participation, not participation from the others in the network.

-The introduction of miner health ensures participation of the miner, creating a globally participative and inclusive network, granting incentives to miners for placing their miners in a way that will provide strong LoRA signals, thus ensuring stable network coverage produced by the mining community for the data community.
-This enhances increased functionality and token liquidity, which can then be used to pay for things such as data, downlinks, and increased network security.
+The introduction of miner health ensures participation of the miner, creating a globally participative and inclusive network, granting incentives to miners for placing their miners in a way that will provide strong LoRA signals, thus ensuring stable network coverage produced by the mining community for the data world of tomorrow.
+This enhances increased data network functionality!

-The proof of participation “POP” model equally distributes mining power to every miner and rewards every miner based on their participation in the network, creating better decentralization and fairer reward distribution.
-The proof of participation model, in MXC's case, is a way of gaining global network distribution while rewarding participants.
+The proof of participation “POP” model decentralizes mining, distributing mining power to every miner based on their participation in the network, creating better decentralization and a fairer operative system.
+The proof of participation model, is the future of the MXProtocol and is set to make MXC the largest, most robust LPWAN global movement ever wtinessed.